LOVE UGANDA FOUNDATION PROFILE

 - Child care and protection

 - Teaching parental skills, parental guidance, encouraging parental literacy, and cultural identity

 - Monitoring and evaluation of the above

-Our children reflect a broad tribal diversity with children from all over Uganda, though the majority come from Mukono, Kabale, Gulu and some suburbs of kampala.
+Our children reflect a broad tribal diversity with children from all over Uganda, though the majority come from Mukono, Wakiso, Kabale, Gulu and Kayunga.
 We accept children from anywhere in Uganda.

-Children are currently accommodated in a bungalow house which is rented with funds from the proceeds that come from our sister organization, Love Uganda Safari and well-wishers.
-The house has 3 rooms, each with the capacity for over 8 children.
+Children are currently accommodated in a bungalow house which is rented with funds from the proceeds that come from our sister organization, Love Uganda Safaris and well-wishers.
+The house has 3 rooms, each with the capacity for over the boys room accommodates 12 boys and the girls room accommodates 10 girls.
 It also contains an indoor store, with a sitting room/lounge and a dining hall where various activities are conducted.
-There is also a room for the care staff.
-Outside are located the washrooms/pit-latrines and a spacious compound where our children get an opportunity to play and exercise their skills.
+There is also a room for the care takers / staff and volunteers.
+Located outside are the washrooms and pit-latrines and a spacious compound where our children get an opportunity to play and exercise their skills.

 The Founders’ Board.

-Governance will be vested in the Foundation’s Board of Directors, committed to steer Love Uganda Foundation to excellence amid the challenges of the 21st century.
-The board members will also serve as trustees of Love Uganda Foundation.
-The members will be nominated at the annual general meeting.
+Governance is vested in the Foundation’s Board of Directors, committed to steer Love Uganda Foundation to excellence amid the challenges of the 21st century.
+The board members also serve as trustees of Love Uganda Foundation.
+The members are nominated at the annual general meeting.